EPA New England Topics

 - Assists other EPA programs to ensure compliance with federal requirements such as the Fish and Wildlife Coordination Act, the Endangered Species Act, the essential fish habitat requirements of the Magnuson-Stevenson Fisheries Conservation Act, and the National Historic Preservation Act.

-- Assists with development of National Ocean Policy recommendations (including those related to Coastal and Marine Spatial Planning) and review of state Marine Spatial Plans.
+- Assists with implementation of the National Ocean Policy Implementation Plan, including those related to Coastal and Marine Spatial Planning, and reviews and updates of state Marine Spatial Plans.

-- Participates on the Gulf of Maine Council on the Marine Environment, Northeast Regional Ocean Council, and Northeast Regional Association of Coastal and Ocean Observing Systems.
+- Participates on the Gulf of Maine Council on the Marine Environment , Northeast Regional Ocean Council, and Northeastern Regional Association of Ocean Observing Systems.

 - Coordinates with other federal, state, and local agencies involved in managing marine and coastal resources in New England, including habitat restoration, monitoring, governance issues, and climate change.

 - Administers grants, contracts, and interagency agreements to support ocean and coastal management programs and activities.

 - Serves as regional liaison with the Office of Oceans, Coasts, Estuaries & Beaches at EPA HQ in Washington, DC and Office of Research and Development, Atlantic Ecology Division in Narragansett, RI.